redis/redis-doc/docs/manual/scaling.md

 able to continue, since we no longer have a way to serve hash slots in the range 5501-11000.

-However when the cluster is created (or at a later time) we add a replica node to every master, so that the final cluster is composed of A, B, C that are master nodes, and A1, B1, C1 that are replica nodes.
+However, when the cluster is created (or at a later time), we add a replica node to every master, so that the final cluster is composed of A, B, C that are master nodes, and A1, B1, C1 that are replica nodes.
-This way, the system is able to continue if node B fails.
+This way, the system can continue if node B fails.

 Node B1 replicates B, and B fails, the cluster will promote node B1 as the new master and will continue to operate correctly.

-However, note that if nodes B and B1 fail at the same time, Redis Cluster is not able to continue to operate.
+However, note that if nodes B and B1 fail at the same time, Redis Cluster will not be able to continue to operate.

-Redis Cluster consistency guarantees
+### Redis Cluster consistency guarantees
----

-Redis Cluster is not able to guarantee **strong consistency**.
+Redis Cluster does not guarantee **strong consistency**.
 In practical terms this means that under certain conditions it is possible that Redis Cluster will lose writes that were acknowledged by the system to the client.